tkuhn/tkuhn.github.com/index.md

   images in biomedical publications
 - [AceWiki](http://attempto.ifi.uzh.ch/acewiki) is a semantic wiki based on controlled natural language
-- [ACE](http://attempto.ifi.uzh.ch/site/docs/ace_nutshell.html) (Attempto Controlled English) is a subset of natural English that can be automatically translated into formal logic
+- [ACE](http://attempto.ifi.uzh.ch/site/docs/ace_nutshell.html) is a controlled English that can be automatically translated into formal logic
 - [ACE Editor](http://attempto.ifi.uzh.ch/aceeditor) is a controlled natural language editor
-- [Ontograph](http://attempto.ifi.uzh.ch/site/docs/ontograph/) is a framework to test and compare the understandability of controlled natural languages and other logic languages
+- [Ontograph](http://attempto.ifi.uzh.ch/site/docs/ontograph/) is a framework for testing the understandability of logic languages
 - [Codeco](http://attempto.ifi.uzh.ch/site/pubs/papers/cnl2010_kuhn.pdf) is a grammar notation
-  specifically designed for controlled natural languages and predictive editors
+  for controlled natural languages and predictive editors
 - [AceRules](http://attempto.ifi.uzh.ch/acerules) is a rule system based on ACE
 - [Coral](http://attempto.ifi.uzh.ch/site/pubs/papers/kuhnhoefler2013coral.pdf) is a query
   interface for annotated text corpora